gillianzliu/rshell/README.md

 3. Call `make`
 4. `cd` into bin
 5. Call Rshell
-6. to run the `ls` use the command `bin/ls` and any flags or parameters
+6. To run the `ls` use the command `bin/ls` and any flags or parameters
+7. To run `cp` use the command `bin/cp arg1 arg2 (optional flag)` the flag can be in any order with reference to the arguments, but the optional flag must be `-a` and the source file must be before the destination file.

 Rshell will open in the terminal and you will be able to use it.